dssg/masld_prediction/README.md

 For every patient
 1. who has *had at least one clinical visit* in the past 3 years
 2. is 18+ years of age (and alive)
-3. has not been diagnosed yet with NASH-NAFLD related liver_complications or hepatitis or alcohol related or other liver complications
+3. has not been diagnosed yet with MASLD related liver_complications or hepatitis or alcohol related or other liver complications

-Predict the top k individuals (based on intervention capacity) who are at risk of having NASH-NAFLD related liver complications in the *next 3 years*
+Predict the top k individuals (based on intervention capacity) who are at risk of having MASLD related liver complications in the *next 3 years*

 ## Analysis to be done
-- Predict risk of having NASH-NAFLD related liver complications in the next 3 years
+- Predict risk of having MASLD related liver complications in the next 3 years
 - Define Baselines:
      - age, most recent fib4, co-morbidities
      - clinical guidelines - t2dm, obesity, high tg, glucose, hdl, bp, ast or alt